Ends in

 https://media.tutorialsdojo.com/google_cloud_storage_object_viewer_service_account.PNG

 Hence, the correct answer is: In the td-devops project, assign the Storage Object Viewer IAM role to the service account used by the GKE nodes.
-We can further improve this by limiting the access to the specific bucket, which is used by the GCR to store the container images.
+We can further improve this by limiting access to the specific bucket, which is used by the GCR to store the container images.

 References: